-Note: During charging or in high ambient temperatures, the vehicle's internal cooling fan may automatically switch on for a period of time to cool the cells in the high-voltage battery.
+Note: During charging, in high and low ambient temperatures, the vehicle's internal thermal management system may automatically switch on for a period of time to cool or heat the cells in the high-voltage battery.
+Charging will begin when the battery cells reach optimal charging temperature.
 The fan may be audible while in operation; this is normal and not a cause for concern.
 Additional unexpected clicking sounds may be heard while the vehicle is charging; these sounds are also normal.

-9. The charging status and estimated time to full charge will be displayed on the instrument cluster display.
+The charging status and estimated time to full charge will be displayed on the instrument cluster display.

-OBC illuminate on the instrument cluster display.
+The OBC light may appear for a couple of seconds upon plugging the charging cable.
+If the battery is not charging, the OBC icon will illuminate on the instrument cluster display.
 If this occurs, unplug the charge cable from the vehicle and plug it back in.
-If the icon remains illuminated, contact an ElectraMeccanica Authorized Repair Facility.
+If the icon remains illuminated this indicates that there is a issue with the charging cable or an issue with the vehicle, contact an ElectraMeccanica Authorized Repair Facility.
 Do not drive the vehicle, as you risk draining the battery to 0%.